 PaaS in a Salesforce world.

-- Code testing run on 100% of the possible platform combinations (hardware, OS, drivers, patching level).
-It used to be a 1% “shot in dark”…
+- Code is tested on all possible server combinations (hardware, OS, drivers, patching level).

-- It is possible in case of emergency to release any hot-fix in one batch for all end-users worldwide.
+- It is possible to release any hot-fix in one batch for all end-users worldwide.

-- The vendor can gather usage statistics to understand end-users habits and identify areas of improvement.
+- The vendor can gather, from the back-end, usage statistics to identify UX issues.

-So, the “on-demand model” offers some clear improvements in terms of software quality.
+As you can see the “on-demand model” offers some clear advantages in terms of software quality.

 Around 2005, this architecture got a new name supposed to reflect the nature of the deal: “Software-as-a-Service” (SaaS).
-When maturing SaaS become such a powerful platform that it enabled not only to customise the software a customer would pay for but also to build new applications from scratch in the Cloud.
-The industry called this concept “Platform-as-a-Service” (PaaS).
+When maturing SaaS become such a powerful platform that it enabled not only basic customisation but also new applications development.
+The industry called this new concept “Platform-as-a-Service” (PaaS).